 catheterization is a test

 to check your heart.
+This test uses a thin, flexible tube called a catheter that is inserted into the heart through blood vessels.
 This test can include a coronary angiogram, which checks the coronary arteries .

 A cardiac catheterization can check blood flow in

 the coronary arteries.
 It also checks the function of different parts of the heart, such as the heart chambers, the heart valves, and the wall of the heart.
 In

 children, this test is used to check for heart problems that have been present

 A coronary angiogram is used to find out if you have disease in your coronary

 arteries (atherosclerosis ).
 If you have this condition, the

 test can find fat and calcium deposits (plaque) that are narrowing your coronary arteries.